philipturner/swift-colab/Documentation/MagicCommands.md

 - `PATH` - File path relative to the current working directory (`/content`), omitting the first forward flash.
 If the file does not exist there, it looks inside `/opt/swift/include`.

 The command silently fails if you previously included `PATH` during the current Jupyter session.
-This protective mechanism prevents duplication of the `SwiftShell` Python object.
+This protective mechanism prevents duplication of the `SwiftShell` Python object in `EnableIPythonDisplay.swift`.
 Swift-Colab v2.3 will restore old behavior from [swift-jupyter](https://github.com/google/swift-jupyter), where a file can be included multiple times.

 ## `%install`
 ```